lacymorrow/dotfiles/README.md

-dotfiles
+.dotfiles
 ========

-The (dot)files that make the magic happen.
+> The (dot)files that make the magic happen.

 Highly-opinionated, UNIX-friendly, macOS-directed